AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

-You can assign the buttons to do different things using Key Profiles -- the options are Exit scene mode, Enter scene mode, Commit changes, Commit changes and exit scene mode, Enter or Exit scene mode, Enter or commit scene mode..
+You can assign the buttons to do different things using Key Profiles -- the options are Exit scene mode, Enter scene mode, Commit changes, Commit changes and exit scene mode, Enter or Exit scene mode, Enter or commit scene mode.

 Flash and swop buttons
 ----------------------

 The Flash and Swop buttons on a playback fader may be used at any time to flash and solo cues and chases.
-The Flash button adds the playback into the current output, the Swop button turns off all other output. .
+The Flash button adds the playback into the current output, the Swop button turns off all other output.
 The Flash button can also be set to Timed Flash which will use the pre-programmed timings of the cue when flashing -- for normal flash mode the timings are ignored.